← Back to Blog

 Why This Money Is Different

 If you budget monthly (as most people do), you base your spending on two paychecks.
-Rent, car payment, groceries, utilities — all calibrated to two deposits per month.
+Rent, car payment, utilities, all calibrated to two deposits per month.
 When the third paycheck arrives, your bills are already covered.
 This is money with no obligations.
-Use our Gross to Net Calculator to see exactly what each paycheck looks like after deductions — then you'll know precisely how much that third check is worth.
+Use our Gross to Net Calculator to see exactly what each paycheck looks like after deductions.
+Then you'll know precisely how much that third check is worth.

 In-Article Ad